-- Sulphur dioxide (SO2).
+• Sulphur dioxide (SO2).
 SO2 emissions in coal fired plants fall when CO2 is captured, plants with CCS are normally equipped with improved Flue Gas Desulfurization (FGD).
-IGCC plants already have low SO2 emissions regardless of CCS due to the Acid Gas Removal section. - Particulate matter (PM) & nitrogen oxide (NO_x).
+IGCC plants already have low SO2 emissions regardless of CCS due to the Acid Gas Removal section.

+- Particulate matter (PM) & nitrogen oxide (NO_x).
 They are expected to rise proportionally with the increase in primary energy use due to the reduction in efficiency caused by CCS.
-NOx and PM are not caught by the amine system, and therefore emissions grow pr. output when fuel consumption pr. output increases.
+NO_x and PM are not caught by the amine system, and therefore emissions grow pr. output when fuel consumption pr. output increases.
 However, the emission level is the same pr.
 GJ fuel (Ref.
 10). - Ammonia (NH3).
 It is the only pollutant for which a significant increase in emissions is expected, due to the degradation of amine-based solvents (Ref.
 8).

 Despite governmental efforts to boost renewables and natural gas, the country's coal usage is on the rise since 2012, showing a growing reliance on coal (Ref.
-11), which is the main source of CO2 emissions (Ref.
+11), which is the main source of CO_2 emissions (Ref.
 12).

-Even with an energy sector reliant on coal, there are no research initiatives that target Carbon Capture and Storage in Vietnam.
+Even with an energy sector reliant on coal, there are no research initiatives that target Carbon Capture and Storage in Viet Nam.
 CCS is not a priority for Southeast Asia, and the governmental efforts are focused on renewable energies and natural gas to transition towards a low-carbon economy rather than CCS.

-Nonetheless, the policy framework supports retrofitting CCS, which is a key factor for its future, in order to avoid carbon emission lock-in and future inability to operate (Ref.
-6).
 An advantage for implementing CCS is that the country does not need to change the structure of its energy system.
 The Asian Development Bank argued that mitigation through CCS could become economically feasible in Southeast Asia as carbon prices rise towards 2050.

-All the studies in Vietnam have been internationally sponsored (Ref.
-6).
-However, more studies are necessary concerning CCS potential in Vietnam, and they should not only focus on storage potential, but also on technical and economic aspects.
+More studies are necessary concerning CCS potential in Viet Nam, and they should not only focus on storage potential, but also on technical and economic aspects.